danstocker/prime/README.md

 ### Hopping

-Hopping is a series of jumps between connected nodes, depending on edge weights and subsequent jump probability.
+Hopping is a series of semi-random jumps between connected nodes.

 ```javascript
 var found = node('food').hop().load; // one of all connected nodes